Remote Learning Provision

 Our approach to feeding back on students’ work is as follows:

-• Methods used to assess and feedback to students - Feedback can take many forms and may not always mean extensive written comments for individual children.
-For example, whole-class feedback or quizzes marked automatically via Firefly are also valid and effective methods, amongst many others.
-Teachers will ensure Assessment for Learning is used during all live lessons; checking marking will be completed as per departmental policy and students will have Key Assessment Tasks set as per school policy where they will receive a grade and detailed feedback.
+· Teachers will ensure Assessment for Learning is used during any live lessons; checking marking will be completed as per departmental policy and students will have Key Assessment Tasks set as per school policy where they will receive a grade and detailed feedback.

 How will the school work with parents and carers to help students who need additional support from adults at home to access remote education?